carldgosselin/virtual_reality/Project-7-360-Video-CastleView/README.md

 3. A service that could stream 360 videos through the Unity app.
 I chose DropBox for this purpose.
 4. A solution that could view and manipulate a 360 within Unity.
 I chose the AVPro solution for this requirement.

 I found this project a good challenge with all of the many moving parts required to create the final product.
-This project was not without its challenges:
+This project was not without its challenges:<br>
-A. I had to take the time to learn many new technologies and understand how everything fit together (e.g. Video Stitch to Adobe Premiere CC etc...).
+A. I had to take the time to learn many new technologies and understand how everything fit together (e.g. Video Stitch to Adobe Premiere CC etc...). <br>
-B. With Video Stitch, I had to learn to create the stitched video with a few custom settings:  stitch video as circular fishbowl, update FOB from 120 to 220, etc...
+B. With Video Stitch, I had to learn to create the stitched video with a few custom settings:  stitch video as circular fishbowl, update FOB from 120 to 220, etc... <br>
-C. With Adobe Premiere, I learned that processing the videos in H.264 will save the file with a .MP4 extension
+C. With Adobe Premiere, I learned that processing the videos in H.264 will save the file with a .MP4 extension <br>
 D. With DropBox, I learned that there is a daily streaming limit of 20GB.
-My account got locked on the first day and I had to make a few adjustments to my project.
+My account got locked on the first day and I had to make a few adjustments to my project. <br>
-E. I also learned that a .MOV extension is not compatible with Android devices
+E. I also learned that a .MOV extension is not compatible with Android devices <br>
-F. I also had a few challenges working the AVPro solution but everything worked out it the end.
+F. I also had a few challenges working the AVPro solution but everything worked out it the end. <br>

 ## The final VR application